hinaali03/hinaali03/README.md

 ## 🌱 About Me

-I’m a highly motivated **Bioinformatics undergraduate** at COMSATS University Islamabad, with a strong academic record (CGPA: 3.91) and hands-on experience in biological data analysis, machine learning, and computational biology.
+I’m a highly motivated **BS Bioinformatics graduate** from COMSATS University Islamabad, with a strong academic record (CGPA: 3.91) and hands-on experience in biological data analysis, machine learning, and computational biology.

 I’m passionate about integrating programming, statistics, and biology to solve real-world biomedical challenges.